Is your startup outgrowing spreadsheets? Consider the advantages of accounting software and how it can help your business grow.

 There are pro's and con's so working with freelance or part-time bookkeepers, accounting firms or other startup bookkeeping services.
 We talk through some of these when reviewing the best accounting software solutions for startups in a blog post here.

 We created Zeni to fulfill the bookkeeping and accounting needs for startups.
-With different options to choose from, including a basic bookkeeping plan and a full-service plan, Zeni can help you maintain accurate books and manage all of the finance functions for your startup (plus so much more).
+With different options to choose from, including a basic bookkeeping plan, full-service and CFO plan, Zeni can help you maintain accurate books and manage all of the finance functions for your startup (plus so much more).
 You'll gain access to our finance team's collective 100+ years of experience -- from managing startup accounting in the tech industry to working for global public companies like Whatsapp and Apple -- and efficiencies driven by AI and machine learning.

 With one team managing every aspect of your company's finances, Zeni provides best-in-class service and pricing for monthly bookkeeping, accounting services, invoicing, and even annual taxes.
 Learn more and try Zeni today.